jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 * integers specify point sizes
 * non integers (e.g. `pi/4`) indicate rotation

-The `legend` argument can be a boolean or a container.
+The `legend` argument can be a Boolean or a container.
 When a container the values are magically transformed with:

 * symbols are checked for correspondence with a legend position; if the symbol is `:reverse`, otherwise the symbol is assumed to be a color specification.
 * tuples indicate the placement position